Death toll in China power plant accident climbs to 74

 State news agency Xinhua said 68 of the 74 dead have been identified so far, with victims ranging in age from 23 to 53.

-The official China Daily newspaper said the accident happened when a tower crane collapsed, triggering the collapse of the entire construction platform as the night shift was being relieved by the morning shift.

-"We will conduct a serious investigation into the cause of the accident and hold those who are responsible accountable," Jiangxi vice governor Li Yihuang was quoted as saying.

-The company in charge of the plant, Jiangxi Ganneng Co (000899.SZ), said in a stock exchange filing on Thursday it was cooperating with authorities.
+The company building the plant, Jiangxi Ganneng Co , said in a stock exchange filing on Thursday it was cooperating with authorities.

-The China Daily cited a company statement from September as saying it had started a 100-day campaign to speed up construction of the plant and take advantage of days with "fine weather".

 Yang Huanning, head of the State Administration of Work Safety, had already arrived on the scene to oversee an investigation into what happened and to collect evidence, the People's Daily said.